-Boobs big and small rejoice, because ethical bras and bralettes exist.
-And not only do they exist, but with variation as well.
-Australian brands are quickly catching up to consumer demand, making everything from soft cup crop tops to sensible t-shirt bras.
-From the world’s first zero-waste bra to the super soft bamboo variation – these are Australia’s best brands for ethically made brassieres.
+When it comes to choosing undergarments, it pays to be selective.
+While it goes without saying that our garments should be made without harm to people, animals and the planet, comfort is of utmost importance for intimates, and fabrics come into that.
+Thankfully, Australian brands are catching up to consumer demand, making everything from soft-cup crop tops to sensible t-shirt bras sustainably.
+From the world’s first zero-waste bra to the super soft bamboo variation – these are Australia’s best brands for eco, ethical and sustainably made bras.

 Brisbane’s NICO Underwear is one of the only Australian brands with a focus on ethical production and sustainability that is making bras with underwire.
 All of its undergarments are ethically made in Australia, India and Bangladesh, using sustainable and soft fabrics including Lenzing Modal, recycled cotton and recycled nylon for the necessary stretch.
 NICO makes a range of wire-free full cup, triangle cup and bralettes in soft, sustainable fabrics, along with its range of underwire bras.
 The bra/cup sizes range from 8A to 14DD.

 Britt’s List readers can take 15% of full price purchase at NICO with code BRITTSLIST at checkout.
 Shop here.